Academics

 Honors Program

-This program is designed to provide select students with a challenging and rigorous academic course of study.
-Incoming students enroll in all honors level classes and take Advanced Placement (AP) and dual-enrollment courses in their junior and senior years, enabling them to earn college credit while at Catholic High.
+This course of study is designed to provide select students with a challenging and rigorous academic course of study.
+Incoming students enroll in all honors level classes and take Advanced Placement (AP) and dual-enrollment courses in their junior and senior years, enabling them to earn college credit while at Catholic High and preparing them for careers of the 21st century.

 Back to top